Hritwik-CSE/YOUTUBE-VIDEO-DOWNLOADER-/README.md

 # YOUTUBE-VIDEO-DOWNLOADER

-**This Python script is a graphical user interface (GUI) application for downloading YouTube videos, built using the tkinter library.
-It uses the powerful yt-dlp library to handle the backend downloading process.**
+**It is a Graphical User Interface (GUI) application for downloading Youtube Video at highest quality avaliable.
+The application is build using PYTHON.
+It uses powerful yt-dlp libraries to handal backend process.
+It also use tkinter library and ffmpeg.**

 # KEY FEATURES